 Nigel Harse of Staffing Industry Metrics analysed data from 102 recruitment agencies and found the strong trading conditions recorded throughout 2018 have started to ease in 2019.
 The findings were consistent with patterns from the HHMC Business Intentions Survey – a biannual survey of recruitment agencies in the Asia Pacific region.
 In the post, we explain the rise and fall of recruitment income streams, plus where to focus your energy for the rest of 2019.

 The good news: Temp sales continue to soar

 Temp/contract sales soared consistently throughout 2018, breaking through the elusive $2,000,000 barrier for the first time in August.
 Results remained steady through to November, making it the strongest period on record for temp/perm sales.

 In December, we saw a predictable dip, due to seasonal decline, followed by a slow start in January 2019.
 However, 2019 soon came to life with a steep upward trend starting in February.
-We have now seen 28 consecutive months where the results reflect improvement compared to the same period 12
+We have now seen 28 consecutive months where the results reflect improvement compared to the same period 12 months prior.

 The good news is, based on early results, temp/perm sales should continue strongly throughout 2019.
 From January to June 2019, temp/perm sales increased, on average, by 5% compared to the same period in 2018.
 The $2,000,000 barrier was also broken again in June 2019.

 The bad news: Perm sales start to slide

 Perm sales skyrocketed in 2018, with many Australian recruitment agencies recording their best results to date.
 However, the lead up to Christmas saw results fade quickly, with sales declining each month from September.
 While things picked up briefly in 2019, the Federal Election announcement caused another downturn, due to a decrease in employer confidence.